Oberheim OB-X8 Analog Polyphonic Synthesizer

 into the appropriate model (bank) into the first (n) groups

-according to memory capacity of your legacy model).
-Once the
+(n=varies according to memory capacity of your legacy model).

-optimal setup is found, the OB-X8 stores the data in some buffer
+Once the optimal setup is found, the OB-X8 stores the data in some

-it transfers the buffer memory info into the OB-X8 patch
+for several seconds as it transfers the buffer memory info into the

 All patches restored from backup tape have the generic patch name